NEUBIAS/training-resources/CONTRIBUTING.md

 ## Questions about the module layout

-If you have questions about the module layout, please contact [Toby Hodges](mailto:toby.hodges@embl.de).
+If you have questions about the module layout, please contact image-analysis-support@embl.de.

 ## Building locally